What has the SNP done to make Scotland safer?

 More than 5,000 people have benefited from the Victim Surcharge Fund (VSF) since it was set up in 2019, with over £2.4 million awarded to 18 organisations.

-The passing of the Victims, Witnesses, and Justice Reform (Scotland) Bill was a historic moment that ensures victims and witnesses are placed at the very heart of the justice system.
+The passing of the Victims, Witnesses, and Justice Reform (Scotland) Bill was also a historic moment that ensures victims and witnesses are placed at the very heart of the justice system.